brownae/react101/README.md

         })

     Now when we use the dev tools style selector it tells us where in our files the location is not the location in the compressed file.

+Lecture 125 A Production Web Server with Express
+    In this lecture we learned a tiny bit about express.js and made an express server.
+Note...
+I need to learn more about this.

+    We installed express in the project...
+        $ yarn add express

+    We created on the root of the app 'server/server.js'.
+In server.js we wrote...
+(Note: added a space after '__ ' and '* ' for commenting purposes only)

+        const path = require('path'); //Imports in the path. const express = require('express');//Imports express
+        const app = express();  //Creates instance of express application. const publicPath = path.join(__ dirname, '..', 'public'); //creates the path for our app in which we go down a level and into the public folder.

+        app.use(express.static(publicPath)); //Here is where we tell it to use the public directory to create our static assets.

+        //req = request res=response
+        app.get('* ', (req, res) => {
+            res.sendFile(path.join(publicPath, 'index.html'));
+        }); //Above says if you can't find what was requested in the public folder then return 'index.html'.
+Which will make the path correct.

+        app.listen(3000,() => {
+            console.log('Express server is up.');
+        }); //Here we tell express server to launch on port 3000.

+    We don't go very in depth in this lecture, should do more research.